It's Just Not About Occupancy Anymore

 Pricing Based on the Competition

-Without knowing competitor prices, low occupancy of a unit type might lead an operator to lower its price, even if it already has the lowest price in its market.
+Without knowing competitor prices, low occupancy of a unit type might lead an operator to lower its price.
+The operator may lower the price even if it already has the lowest price in its market.

-While it might not be necessary to match or be priced less than a competitor to maximize revenues, it is typically the case that an operator should be “appropriately priced” relative to competitor stores.
+An operator may not necessarily need to match or be price less than a competitor to maximize revenues.
+However, the operator should typically “appropriately price” relative to competitor stores

 If the competitors in your area are actively managing their prices, not only might you want to also do so, you might want to ensure that you are managing your prices with an understanding of what your competitors are charging as well as incorporate some of the other factors mentioned earlier in this blog.